 Progress so far

 We began our work in Uganda by training and certifying surgeons to correct the in-turned eyelashes of people with trichiasis.
-So far 43 surgeons have been trained and more than 16,000 people have been treated.
 We have also trained 5,641 case finders to locate people in need of treatment, which has helped reduce the time surgeons spend screening patients at outreach camps.
 This has enabled us to treat 24,000 people who needed pain-relieving and potentially sight-saving surgery.